Industrial AI Robustness Card for Time Series Models: Industrial AI Robustness Card for Time Series

-For any AI system, monitoring data quality and data drift is crucial for reliable deployment, see \cite{lavinTechnologyReadinessLevels2022}.
-For better transparency, a dataset overview, data provenance, preprocessing steps, and data quality should be documented.
-Furthermore, additional care should be given in describing the distribution of the data expected during operation and in stress test scenarios that probe edge cases.
-To this end, there should be a description of the Operational Design Domain (ODD), in which the AI model is expected to perform well.
-On the one hand, this allows for better monitoring, since data drift out of the ODD can be detected early.
-On the other hand, finding gaps in the ODD not covered by the train data can help in designing relevant stress test scenarios to test the robustness of the AI model.
+For reliable deployment, the card documents dataset provenance, preprocessing steps, data quality, and data drift.
+It also describes the distribution expected during operation and the stress-test scenarios that probe edge cases.
+To this end, the card contains an Operational Design Domain (ODD), together with the part of that domain supported by training data.
+This supports monitoring because drift out of the training-supported ODD can be detected early, while gaps between the engineering ODD and the training-supported region help define realistic stress-test scenarios.
+The data section therefore links routine data documentation to scenario design rather than treating them as separate reporting tasks.